jsmith/school/bio1001/exam.md

 - Chromosomes are pulled apart into two cells

 ### G2 Phase
-- Simliar to G1
+- Similar to G1
-- Centrosomes are formed
+- Centrosomes are formed (sometimes in S phase)
 - Reorganization occurs

 ## M Phase
-Includes *prophase*, *metaphase*, *anaphase* and *telophase*.
+Includes **prophase**, **metaphase**, **anaphase** and **telophase**.

 ### Prophase
-Chromosomes condense and *mitotic spindle* forms
+Chromosomes condense and **mitotic spindle** forms

 ### Prometaphase
-Fragmentation of the nuclear envelope and microtubules attach to the newly formed *kinetochore* (located at the *centromere* of chromosomes).
+Fragmentation of the nuclear envelope and microtubules attach to the newly formed **kinetochore** (located at the **centromere** of chromosomes).

-The nuclear envelope is pulled apart by the dyenin motors on the MT of the centrosomes.
-The *lamina* pulls away (dense birillar network inside the nucleus) and the remenants float around the centrosomes are migrate to the ER.
+The nuclear envelope is pulled apart by the dynein motors on the MT of the centrosomes.
+The **lamina** pulls away (dense fibrillary network inside the nucleus) and the remnants float around the centrosomes are migrate to the ER.

 ### Metaphase
-Chromosomes align in the middle at the *metaphase plate* and the centrosomes go to the oppsite ends.
+Chromosomes align in the middle at the **metaphase plate** and the centrosomes go to the opposite ends.

 ### Anaphase
-Seperation of the sister *chromatids*.
+Separation of the sister **chromatids**.
 The cell elongates.

 ### Telophase
 - Nuclear envelope reforms
-- *Cleavage furrow* forms between seperated cells
+- **Cleavage furrow** forms between separated cells

-## Kinetochore & Microtubeles
+## Kinetochore & Microtubules
-*Kinetochores* are proteins which attach to chromosomes to act as attachment points for MT.
-Chromatids will move along the MT to the ends of the cell. *Non-kinetochore microtubeles* overlap and allow motor proteins to walk along the opposite microtubele and elongate the cell.
+**Kinetochores** are proteins which attach to chromosomes to act as attachment points for MT.
+Chromatids will move along the MT to the ends of the cell. **Non-kinetochore microtubules** overlap and allow motor proteins to walk along the opposite microtubule and elongate the cell.

 ## Cytokinesis
 This occurs at the metaphase plate.
 A ring made of MF and the myosin motor protein contract and forms a cleavage furrow.